Bullying: Don’t Stand By, Stand Up

-I recently read an article in the Boston Globe that said that though bullying is being fought constantly, usually only two parties are addressed: the bully and his or her victim.
+I once read a news article about a brave young girl who wrote a book on what to do about.
+She pointed out that though bullying is being fought constantly, usually only two parties are addressed: the bully and his or her victim.
 But there is in fact a third party that merits more attention: the bystander.
+And bystanders are key in prevention.

 Kids in school—regardless of their age—see bullying everyday.
-It may be as serious as a kid being beat up in the parking lot, or it could just be someone being laughed at briefly for an answer they gave in class, but it is seen at least once a day by every person in the school.
-I know because I just graduated high school last May and I can’t think of a single day that I spent in that building where I didn’t see it occur.
+As do many adults in their day to day lives, too.
+The #MeToo movement is just one example bringing this to light, specifically as it relates to sexual harassment.
+There is even a proposed Healthy Workplace bill to address the wide range of misconduct at work.
+Yet, we all know that bullying takes many shapes whether in the school yard or in an office building.
+It may be as serious as a kid being beat up in the parking lot, or it could just be someone being laughed at briefly for an answer they gave in class, but it is seen at least once a day by every person in a school.
+I know because I saw it every single day in my high school.
 Sometimes I was the victim, sometimes I was even the bully, but more often than not I was just a spectator.

 The truth is the spectators are crucial to the bully’s plan of attack.
 Have you ever had someone who teased you every single day?
 I have.
 But they only teased me when other people were around.
 I would pass that person in the hallway when it was just the two of us and they wouldn’t say a word.
 Bullying is a show and the performers always rely on the energy of the audience.